cbstodd/colinstodd-com-jekyll/about.md

 <span class="image right">
 <img src="{{ page.image2 }}" alt="Colin & Tommy in Tennessee w/ Damn Right!" title="Colin & Tommy in Tennessee w/ Damn Right!">
 </span>
-<p>I've recently (2019) been recording percussion tracks on albums/EP's which has me back in the world of music; But for the time being, I'm staying away from live performances opting for the comfort of my <a href="https://www.apple.com/logic-pro/" target="_blank" rel="noopener">Logic Pro X</a> Studio 😃.</p>
+<p>I've recently (2019-2020) been recording percussion tracks on albums & Experimental Projects (EP's) which has me back in the world of music; But for the time being I'm staying away from live performances opting for the comfort of my <a href="https://www.apple.com/logic-pro/" target="_blank" rel="noopener">Logic Pro X</a> Studio 😃.</p>

 <p>
 Lastly, If you see some "H" logo, that's the logo for <a href="https://harpua.co/" target="_blank" title="Harpua, LLC" rel="noopener">Harpua, LLC</a> which I co-founded with a great developer friend of mine.
-If you see something with "Colper", that's a nickname that I've had since I was young, and best of all, I'm a huge <a href="https://phish.com/" target="_blank" rel="noopner" title="Phish">Phish</a> fan.
+If you see something with "Colper", that's a nickname that I've had since I was young, and last but not least, I'm a huge <a href="https://phish.com/" target="_blank" rel="noopner" title="Phish">Phish</a> fan.
 I travel a few times a year with friends to see them in various locations in and around the United States...
 </p>

 <h5 class="neu-alert mt-3">
-<i class="fab fa-npm fa-lg" title="Node Package Manager (npm)" alt="npm"></i> If you would like more specific details than what's above, you can install this <a href="https://www.npmjs.com/package/cbstodd-cli" target="_blank" rel="noopener">command line application (CLI)</a> that I
+<i class="fab fa-npm fa-lg" title="Node Package Manager (npm)" alt="npm"></i> If you have the technical abilities and would like more details than what's written above, I encourage you to install this <a href="https://www.npmjs.com/package/cbstodd-cli" target="_blank" rel="noopener">command line application (CLI)</a> that I
-built and deployed to  <a href="https://www.npmjs.com/package/cbstodd-cli" target="_blank" rel="noopener" title="Node Package Manager (npm)"><i class="fab fa-npm" alt="npm"></i></a>.
+built and deployed to  <a href="https://www.npmjs.com/package/cbstodd-cli" target="_blank" rel="noopener" title="Node Package Manager (npm)">NodeJS Package Manager <i class="fab fa-npm fa-lg" alt="npm"></i></a>.
 </h5>